GANPerf/Semi-SSL/README.md

-# Improving Semi-supervised Learning via Consistent Pseudo Labeling
+# A new Curriculum Pseudo-Labeling Strategy: Improving Semi-supervised Learning via Consistent and Cluster Pseudo Labeling

 ## Dependencies